kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `DryRun`: Enable server-side [dry run](/docs/reference/using-api/api-concepts/#dry-run) requests so that validation, merging, and mutation can be tested without committing.
 - `DynamicAuditing`: Used to enable dynamic auditing before v1.19.
-- `DynamicKubeletConfig`: Enable dynamic configuration of the kubelet.
+- `DynamicKubeletConfig`: Enable the dynamic configuration of kubelet.
+The feature is no longer supported outside of supported skew policy.
+The feature gate was removed from kubelet in 1.24.
+See Reconfigure kubelet.
-  (not available for kubelets from Kubernetes v1.24 or later).
 - `DynamicProvisioningScheduling`: Extend the default scheduler to be aware of volume topology and handle PV provisioning.
   This feature is superseded by the `VolumeScheduling` feature completely in v1.12.